JesseTNRoberts/Old-Blog/_posts/2023-2-23-Thesis-Followup.md

   - Need to find an angle

     - Narrative Generation
+    - Theoretic Understanding
+    - Scientific Understanding

 - AI Magazine article: OpenAI isn't solving the alignment problem.
 They are applying an idiosyncratic censor.

 This will eventually lead to problems.
 People trusting the system will be beguiled into a false sense of security.

-- Attention Dilution in transformers as a method to explore varying attention on preference relations
+- Attention Dilution in transformers as a method to explore the effect of varying attention on preference relations

 - upsampling representation of individuals in a population for fair selection (stylometric generation and computational social choice)